saingersoll/LA_Redlining_HOLC_Grades/README.md

-# LA Redlining & HOLC Grade Biodiversity Observations
+# LA Redlining & HOLC Grade Tracts Biodiversity Observations

 Present-day environmental justice may reflect legacies of injustice in the past.
 The United States has a long history of racial segregation which is still visible.
 During the 1930's the Home Owners' Loan Corporation (HOLC), as part of the New Deal, rated neighborhoods based on their perceived safety for real estate investment.
 Their ranking system, (A (green), B (blue), C (yellow), D (red)) was then used to block access to loans for home ownership.
 Colloquially known as "redlining", this practice has had widely-documented consequences not only for community wealth, but also health[^1].
 Redlined neighborhoods have less greenery[^2] and are hotter than other neighborhoods[^3].
 Redlines and greenspace: the relationship between historical redlining and 2010 greenspace across the United States[^4].